MR-Addict/github-users/README.md

 > Good to know:
 >
-> You need to add username and password for protection as well as your github token for managing.
+> You need to create a github oauth app for managing which includes github clientid and screat.
+You can find information [here](https://docs.github.com/apps/building-oauth-apps/creating-an-oauth-app) about how to create a github oauth app.
 >
-> next auth secret and net auth url are for deploying, you can use any characters as secrets and url you will deploy on, such as http://localhost:3000/
+> Next auth secret and url are for deploying, you can use any characters as secrets and url you will deploy on, such as http://localhost:3000/ if you test it locally.

 ## 3. Available Links